Why BMS?

 Capstone Project (8 Credit Units)

 Students will complete a final year research project under the guidance of an academic staff or industry mentor.
-The Capstone Project can cover any of the key areas in life science research including Molecular Biosciences, Industrial Biotechnology, Food Technology, Aquatic Science & Technology, Environmental Technology and Urban Horticulture and Greenscape.
+The Capstone Project can cover any of the key areas in life science research including Molecular Biosciences, Industrial Biotechnology and Food Technology.
 Students will be able to integrate and apply the knowledge and skills learned from the course.
 They will be involved in report writing as well as presenting the outcomes of the project in poster and oral presentations.
-The Capstone Project will further strengthen their writing and communication skills as well as analytical and problem solving skills, thus preparing them for the industry or further studies.
+The Capstone Project will further strengthen their writing and communication skills as well as analytical and problem-solving skills, thus preparing them for the industry or further studies.

 Genomics & Proteomics (5 Credit Units)